mgerdes/bomb-compiler/README.md

 Support for arrays is hopefully coming soon.

 # Compiling
-Rune `make` to compile the program and create the executable file `bomb-gen`.
+Run `make` to compile the program and create the executable file `bomb-gen`.

 Then pipe your source file into `bomb-gen`.
 Example:
 ```
-./bomb.gen < testing.bmb
+./bomb-gen < testing.bmb
 ```

 # Bomb Program to Compute Fibonacci